chinmaya-dash/IMPERIAL-FEAST/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code as per the license terms.
 Enjoy exploring the Static Restaurant App!
-If you have any questions or suggestions, feel free to open an issue or pull request.
+If you have any questions or suggestions, feel free to open an issue or pull request.# IMPERIAL-FEAST